abdollar/resque-bash/README.md

 Resque-bash
 ===========

-Bash scale pubhubsubbub - works across multiple machines using resque internals
+Bash scale pubhubsubbub - works across multiple machines using redis commands compatible with resque

 Create scalable background jobs and workers using just a single bash script.
 Drop this into your rails project or use this repo as is.

+Resque-bash supports the standard Resque frontend which tells you what various bash workers are doing.

+To start the resque front end

+  $ resque-web

+To stop the resque front end

+  $ resque-web --kill

 <a name='section_Contributing'></a>
 Contributing